Taxes on Paid Family and Medical Leave (PFML) benefits

 Federal Employment Taxes

 If your employer has 25 or more employees, there may be tax withholdings on your medical leave payments.
-Any medical leave payments made on or after January 1, 2026, will be subject to automatic FICA (Social Security and Medicare) tax withholdings.
+Additionally, certain categories of workers, such as personal care attendants and family child care providers may be subject to taxes on medical leave benefits.
+If applicable, medical leave payments made on or after January 1, 2026, will be subject to automatic FICA (Social Security and Medicare) tax withholdings.
 This is in accordance with IRS guidance.

-If your employer has fewer than 25 employees, your benefit payments will not be subject to FICA (Social Security and Medicare) tax withholdings.
-If your employer is exempt from Social Security or Medicare taxes, they will not be withheld from your benefit payments.
+If your employer has fewer than 25 employees, your benefit payments will typically not be subject to FICA (Social Security and Medicare) tax withholdings.
+If your employer is exempt from Social Security or Medicare taxes, these taxes will not be withheld from your benefit payments.

 Family leave benefit payments are not subject to FICA (Social Security and Medicare) tax withholdings.